 B. Unrelated Business Income

 If an organization has a gross income of ≥$1000 from a trade or business that is not related to the stated purpose of the organization, then it must file Form 990-T to pay tax on that income.

 If your organization expects to pay $500 or more for the year in taxes on unrelated business income, your organization must pay a quarterly estimated tax on the unrelated business income using Form 990-W.

 Any nonprofit that has incorporated must have a registered agent who has an office address in Alabama.
 If your registered agent, or their office address, changes, you must file a Change of Registered Agent or Registered Office form with the Secretary of State so that your Certificate of Formation may be updated.

 If you fail to notify the Secretary of State of this change, your corporation may be subject to termination.

-South Dakota nonprofits are not required to obtain a state-level permit or license.
-You may, however, want to check with your city/county clerk to determine if there are local requirements for nonprofits.
+Alabama nonprofits will not need to obtain a state-level business license or permit.
+You may, however, want to check with your city/county clerk’s office to find out if there are local requirements.

-If your nonprofit will have employees, you will need to register with the South Dakota Department of Labor & Regulation.
+If your nonprofit will have employees, you will need to register with the Alabama Department of Revenue and Alabama Department of Labor.

 7. Comply with Public Inspection Rules